 Successful candidates will receive an email with the procedure to confirm your enrolment, and to pay an initial deposit of €2,000.
 The deposit payment, which is non-refundable is deducted from your total tuition fees.

-Admitted candidates can choose to study at the Paris campus in French or English or the Turin campus in English.
+Admitted students will study at the Turin campus in English.

 2019/2020 Admission Calendar